IgorTodorovskiIBM/blog/_posts/2025-08-22-agentic-ai.md

 Before we begin, you'll need the following:

 - Go 1.23 or later.
-For z/OS, you can get Go from the [IBM Open Enterprise SDK for Go](https://www.ibm.com/products/open-enterprise-sdk-go-zos).
+For z/OS, you can get Go from the [IBM Open Enterprise SDK for Go product page](https://www.ibm.com/products/open-enterprise-sdk-go-zos).
 - An environment with `zopen` installed (either locally or on a remote z/OS system).
 Use these [instructions](https://zopen.community/#/Guides/QuickStart) if you don't have zopen installed.

 ### Step 1: Choose Your Language Model